 Applicants are able to download the Application for Admission, Request for Records & Recommendations and the Recommendation Form located at the bottom of this page.
 Applicants can also request it by contacting the admissions coordinator, Christina Provenzano, at 909-596-1946 x247, Monday through Friday, 7:30 AM – 3:30 PM, or via email at email@example.com.
 Applications must include the $75 application fee.
 This fee also includes taking the High School Placement test.
 The Recommendation Forms and the requested documents on the Request for Records Form are due by February 7th.
 Any questions about the application or about the admissions process should be directed to the Admissions Office.

 The Placement Exam will be administered on Saturday, January 25, 2014, at 8:00 AM.
 When an Application for Freshman Asmission is submitted with the application fee, you son will be registered to take the placement test on January 25th.
 There will be a Practice Placement Exam offered on December 13, 2014 @ 8am.
 See the "Important Dates" page for the registration form.
-Make-up Placement Exams will be administered with dates to be announced at a later date.
+Make-up Placement Exams will be administered on February 15, March 8, April 2 and May 3, 2014.

 Placement Test results will be mailed in early March; with course selection meetings to be scheduled in March.
 All prospective students will be invited to an Orientation/Registration Night in April.

 Some students may be granted a conditional acceptance and may be required to attend Summer School in 2015.
 Admission may be revoked based on Summer School or 4th quarter performance in the 8th grade.